Columbus Grove, Ohio: History

 Columbus Grove was founded in 1842.
 A large share of the early settlers being natives of Columbus, Ohio caused the name to be selected.
 A post office called Columbus Grove has been in operation since 1862.
 The village was incorporated in 1864.
+President Grover Cleveland made an impromptu speech here from a train caboose during his Goodwill Tour of 1887.